kubevela/kubevela.github.io/docs/contributor/code-contribute.md

 1. Pick target Go and Kubernetes minor.
 Confirm a compatible `sigs.k8s.io/controller-runtime`.

 2. Upgrade ALL repositories EXCEPT `kubevela/kubevela` first.
-Do them sequentially respecting real import dependencies (see [Interdependencies example](#interdependencies-example)):
+Do them sequentially respecting real import dependencies (see [Interdependencies example](#interdependencies-example)).
+The core `kubevela/kubevela` repository MUST be upgraded only after every repo below is merged; `kubevela/velaux` is upgraded last, only after the `kubevela/kubevela` upgrade is complete.

     - `oam-dev/cluster-register`
     - `oam-dev/cluster-gateway`